-In the foregoing discussion, we have used the terms significance level and confidence level.
-The significance level is the likelihood that we will reject the null hypothesis when it is false-meaning, that we will incorrectly find a price effect.79 The lower the value of the significance level α , the larger the price drop on the event date will have to be to reject the null hypothesis.
+In the foregoing discussion, we used the terms significance level and confidence level.
+The significance level is the likelihood that we will reject the null hypothesis when it is true-meaning that we will incorrectly find a price effect.
+The lower the value of the significance level $\alpha$ , the larger the price drop on the event date will have to be to reject the null hypothesis.